Call

 We’re excited to have launched a brand-new section in Membership Matters: Ask a Dietitian!

 Each month, we’re answering a common nutrition question from our community.
-This month, we’re exploring a popular one: “Since being put on insulin 6 months ago, I have put on a lot of weight.
-Is it normal for this to happen when using insulin?
-I am a type 2 diabetic.”
+This month, we’re exploring a popular one: “Are artificial sweeteners bad for your long-term health?”

 Have your say